 Cleveland Clinic CEO and President

-Cleveland Clinic has 11 affinity-based Employee Resource Groups (ERGs) and 19 location-specific Diversity Councils (DCs).
-ERGs and DCs serve as ambassadors of diversity and inclusion strategies to support recruitment efforts, provide personal and professional development, increase engagement, and promote health equity throughout our system and across the communities we serve.
+Having diverse caregivers that represent our patients and members of our communities is key to our success in these endeavors.
+Caregivers in our Employee Resource Groups (ERGs) and Diversity Councils (DCs) serve as ambassadors of diversity and inclusion strategies to support recruitment efforts, provide personal and professional development, increase engagement and promote health equity throughout our system.